Questions and answers on monetary policy strategy

 If the inflation forecast shows values that lie outside the price stability range, an adjustment to monetary policy may be necessary.
 Should inflation threaten to exceed 2% on a sustained basis, the SNB would consider tightening its monetary policy.
 Conversely, it would envisage relaxing its policy if deflationary trends were identified.

 The SNB does not react mechanically to the inflation forecast.
 In its monetary policy decisions, it considers the general economic situation as well as risks that are not factored into the forecast models.
-If inflation temporarily exceeds 2% as a result of exceptional factors, such as a sudden surge in oil prices or strong exchange rate fluctuations, monetary policy does not necessarily need to be adjusted.
+If inflation temporarily exceeds 2% as a result of exceptional factors, such as a sudden and large increase in oil prices or strong exchange rate fluctuations, monetary policy does not necessarily need to be adjusted.
 The same applies to short-lived negative inflation.

 The SNB draws up its inflation forecast on the basis of various forecast models and numerous macroeconomic indicators, which it regularly explains and comments on in its report on the quarterly monetary policy assessment (published in the Quarterly Bulletin).
 For a country like Switzerland with its strong international integration, developments in the global economy play an important role.
 The SNB's inflation forecast is therefore based on assumptions concerning future global trends.
 It uses different scenarios relating to global economic developments, as required, in order to assess specific risks for the forecast.

-Since the introduction of the SNB's new monetary policy strategy at the end of 1999, inflation has largely remained within the bandwidth that the SNB equates with price stability, except in 2008 (+2.4%), 2009 (-0.5%), 2012 (-0.7%), 2013 (-0.2%), 2015 (-1.1%), 2016 (-0.4%) and 2020 (-0.7%).
-Although inflation thus temporarily moved outside the defined range, price stability has been maintained.
-If inflation temporarily exceeds 2% or temporarily sinks below 0%, this may be the result of exceptional factors, such as a large and abrupt change in oil prices or strong exchange rate fluctuations.
+Since the introduction of the SNB's new monetary policy strategy at the end of 1999, inflation has largely remained within the bandwidth that the SNB equates with price stability.
+Although there have been instances where inflation has temporarily moved outside the defined range, price stability has been maintained over time.
+If inflation temporarily exceeds 2% or temporarily sinks below 0%, this may be the result of exceptional factors, such as a sudden and large change in oil prices or strong exchange rate fluctuations.